Adeel3Dgenomics/TE-Analysis-Pipeline/README.md

 7)  wild_rep3_filter_sorted.bam.C

 #### Note:
-This tool processes both gene counts and TE counts, therefore the output cntTable table contains read counts from both genes and TEs.
-Here, we only want to process the TEs, Therefore the gene counts will be removed we will only keep TEs read counts.
+This tool is designed to handle both gene counts and TE counts, leading to the inclusion of read counts from both genes and TEs in the output table "cntTable."
+However, our primary objective is to exclusively process TEs.
+Therefore, we will exclude the gene counts and retain only the read counts associated with TEs.
 ### 6) TE counts filtering
 ```
 grep -v "ENS*" out.cntTable > TEs_only_count.cntTable